ROD LEW

 Priya

-SPARC Program Coordinator
+CAPHE Network Program Coordinator

 Kehaulani

-ASPIRE Program Associate
+CAPHE Network Program Associate

 Kehaulani graduated with a Bachelor of Arts in Communications, with a focus in Public Relations from The University of Hawaiʻi at Mānoa.
 Prior to joining APPEAL, Kehaulani worked as an Account Coordinator for a Honolulu-based Public Relations agency, where she gained valuable experience serving clients across sectors including energy, hospitality, development, real estate, and organizations serving Native Hawaiian and Pacific Islander communities.
 Kehaulani enjoys hiking, attending farmers markets, reading, and trying new restaurants in her free time